Ninoh-FOX/PIXEL2-ROGUE-OS/README.md

 All of this works on either a microSD card with the stock OS or with the configured PlumOS OS.

+###

+You need the oficial pico8 files for Raspberry Pi

+Put pico8_64 and pico8.dat files in /roms/bios/pico-8 folder.

 ### Features and Fixes:

 Added full pico8 with mouse support, downloading, and card viewing in ES.